fdegalez/lncrna_PutOrtho/README.md

 The second module of the workflow allows the search for potentially orthologous lncRNAs between species by considering configuration with the associated PCG (here we consider lncRNA-PCG couple).
 To understant how the configuration is calculated, you can look at the [FEELnc documentation](https://github.com/tderrien/FEELnc).

 Considering that all the species doesn't have the same level of annotation, the strictness apply to the configuration association can be leveled.
 In order to do that, we proposed 5 levels of strictness (see the FEELnc_configEquivalence.xlsx file and the fig XX for the equivalence).
 Briefly :
-- strict : Correspond to the configuration system proposed by FEELnc i.e. including the configuration at the gene and at the transcript level .
+- strict : Correspond to the configuration system proposed by FEELnc i.e. including the configuration at the gene and at the transcript level
-- inter1 : Consider only the gene configuration level.
+- inter1 : Consider only the gene configuration level
-- inter2 : Consider three cases as Convergent / Antisense / Divergent and distinguish between the genic and intergenic lncRNAs.
+- inter2 : Consider three cases as Convergent / Antisense / Divergent and distinguish between the genic and intergenic lncRNAs
-- open1 : Consider three cases as Convergent / Antisense / Divergent without any disinction.
+- open1 : Consider three cases as Convergent / Antisense / Divergent without any disinction
-- open2 : Only consider Antisense and Divergent cases.
+- open2 : Only consider Antisense and Divergent cases

 - **INPUT** :
-    - The config file in the correct format (see details up)
+    - The config file in the correct format (see the template provided)
     - The type of configuration strictness you want to apply.

 ```